Vrat wale aloo or Potato Fry is a delicious and easy-to-make addictive side dish recipe prepared using potatoes and peanuts as main ingredients.

 - I generally sprinkle water and microwave for 4 minutes.

-Making of Vrat Wale Aloo or Pan Roasted Potato Fry
+Making of Vrat Ke Aloo or Best Pan Roasted Potato Fry

 - Heat oil in a pan.
 To this, add cumin seeds and saute for a few seconds.1 tablespoon Oil, 1 teaspoon Cumin seeds